yldzburhan/bank-customer-churn-prediction-system/README.md

 ## 📄 License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details (if present).
+See the `LICENSE` file for details.